Creating a Seamless Safety Process through Automation

 Automating the way data is collected and where the information is sent allows businesses to make critical data-based decisions within minutes.
 Whether you’re interested in automating your paperwork to have an easily accessible electronic filing cabinet or if you’re looking to create custom safety dashboards data opens the doors to endless possibilities and is the driving force in creating strategic decisions.

 3. Minimized Risk of Safety Incidents and Fines

 Safety and compliance are important in every industry and business.
-You may see it as a chore or a necessary evil but we all know how crucial it is to save lives and keeping projects on track.
-Whether you are in construction or the food industry there are a variety of quality measures that need to be met to keep both front-line staff and customers safe on a day to day basis.
-Not meeting these requirements can result in massive fines resulting in the loss of thousands sometimes even millions of dollars or worse injury to another person.
-Therefore, it is critical to maintaining accurate and up to date records of all reports.
+You may see it as a chore or a necessary evil but we all know how crucial it is to protecting lives and keeping projects on track.
+Whether you are in construction or the food industry there are a variety of quality measures that need to be met to keep both front-line staff and customers safe on a day-to-day basis.
+Not meeting these requirements can result in massive fines resulting in the loss of exorbitant funds, or worse, injury to another person.
+Therefore, it is critical to maintain accurate and up-to-date records of all reports.

-Staying compliant doesn’t have to be difficult or time intensive though.
-By automating the way forms such as OSHA 300 forms, JSA/JHAs, equipment inspections, incident reports, vehicle inspections, and more are filed you ensure all submissions can be found through a simple search and that all actionable can be dispatched in real time.
-Don’t let simple filing errors or lost forms slow your company.
+Staying compliant doesn’t have to be difficult or time intensive.
+By automating the way forms like the OSHA 300, JSA/JHAs, equipment inspections, incident reports, and vehicle inspections are filed, you ensure all submissions can be found through a simple search and that all actionable can be dispatched in real-time.
+Don’t let simple filing errors or lost forms slow your business.

 Now you can easily modernize the way you are capturing information on or off-site.
-Whether you are looking to improve your data visibility or simply improve the safety culture on the field, we hope you consider using GoCanvas as your data collection tool.
+Whether you are looking to improve your data visibility or simply improve the safety culture on-site, we hope you’ll consider using GoCanvas as your data collection tool.
 Sign up for GoCanvas free and give our platform a try today!